Kevin Eastman

-Kevin Brooks Eastman (born May 30, 1962) is an American comic book artist and writer best known for co-creating the Teenage Mutant Ninja Turtles with Peter Laird.
+Kevin Brooks Eastman (born May 30, 1962) is an American comic book writer and artist best known for co-creating the Teenage Mutant Ninja Turtles with Peter Laird.
 Eastman was also formerly the editor and publisher of the magazine Heavy Metal.

 Early life and career

-Eastman was born in Portland, ME.
+Eastman was born in Portland, Maine.
 He attended Westbrook High School in Westbrook, Maine, with comic book illustrator Steve Lavigne.
 He grew up a comic book fan, with Jack Kirby as his idol and Kamandi as his favorite title of his.

-In 1983 he worked in a restaurant while he searched for publishers for his comics.
+In 1983, he worked in a restaurant while he searched for publishers for his comics.
 He met a waitress who was attending the University of Massachusetts Amherst and followed her to Northampton, Massachusetts.
-While searching for a local underground newspaper to publish his work, he began a professional relationship with Peter Laird, who worked at nearby Dover, New Hampshire, and the two collaborated for a short time on various comics projects.
+While searching for a local underground newspaper to publish his work, he began a professional relationship with Peter Laird, who worked in nearby Dover, New Hampshire, and the two collaborated for a short time on various comics projects.

 In May 1984, Eastman and Laird self-published the first black & white issue of Teenage Mutant Ninja Turtles.
-The forty-page oversized comic had an initial print run of 3,275 copies and was largely funded by a US$1000 loan from Eastman's uncle Quentin.
+The forty-page oversized comic had an initial print run of 3,275 copies and was largely funded by a $1,000 loan from Eastman's uncle Quentin.
 It was published by the duo's Mirage Studios, a name chosen because, as Eastman says, "there wasn't an actual studio, only kitchen tables and couches with lap boards."
 By September 1985, their first issue had received three additional printings.

 Teenage Mutant Ninja Turtles

 Laird's newspaper experience led to the two creating a four-page press kit, which included a story outline and artwork.
 They sent the press kit to 180 television and radio stations as well as to the Associated Press and United Press International.
 This led to widespread press coverage of both the Teenage Mutant Ninja Turtles and Mirage Studios itself, creating a demand for the comic.
 With their second issue, Eastman and Laird's Turtles comic began a quick rise to success, bringing in advance orders of 15,000 copies, five times the initial print run of the first issue.
 This earned Eastman and Laird a profit of $2,000 each and allowed them to become full-time comic book creators.

-The Turtles phenomenon saw the duo invited to their first comics convention at the tenth annual Atlanta Fantasy Fair in 1984, where they mingled with notable comic creators like Larry Niven, Forrest J Ackerman and Fred Hembeck.
+The Turtles phenomenon saw the duo invited to their first comics convention at the tenth annual Atlanta Fantasy Fair in 1984, where they mingled with notable fandom celebrities like Larry Niven, Forrest J Ackerman and Fred Hembeck.

 Their fifth issue of Teenage Mutant Ninja Turtles was released in November 1985, and was downsized to the more common American comics-format and size.
 The previous four issues were also reprinted in this size and format with new colored covers.
 Also in 1985, Solson Publications released How to Draw Eastman and Laird's Teenage Mutant Ninja Turtles.
 Solson would follow this up with the six-issue Teenage Mutant Ninja Turtles Authorized Martial Arts Training Manual as well as one issue of Teenage Mutant Ninja Turtles Teach Karate volume in 1987.